learnbyexample/100_page_python_intro/100_page_python_intro.md

 # Dealing with files

-This chapter will discuss the `open()` built-in function and some of the built-in modules for file processing.
+This chapter will discuss the `open()` built-in function and introduce some of the built-in modules for file processing.

 ## open and close